curv3d/curv/README.rst

   will work.
 Some older GPUs may work: check the list of supported hardware for the driver.
 * On Windows 10, you should be able to use WSL to run Curv.
   I'm waiting for a volunteer to confirm this.
-* Raspberry Pi is not yet supported.
-Currently, Raspberry Pi only supports OpenGL 2.0, due to an outdated GPU driver, and Curv needs OpenGL 3.3.
+* Raspberry Pi 3 is not supported.
+The Pi 3 has a Broadcom VC4 GPU, which only supports OpenGL 2.1, and Curv needs OpenGL 3.3.
-  Eric Anholt of Broadcom is developing an open source OpenGL driver based on Mesa that should fully support Curv on Raspberry Pi (https://gitlab.freedesktop.org/anholt).
+  The Broadcom VC5 GPU supports OpenGL ES 3.1, which has everything Curv needs.
-  I'm waiting for this driver.
+  It is hoped that the Raspberry Pi 4, with a possible release date of 2020, will have a VC5.

 * On Linux, you have 3 choices: